pasciaks/game-off-2025/README.md

 [x] Known 'features'

 Bonus words that are found when you aren't playing are marked off your bonus word list - Ideally, everyone in a game starts at the same time and this would allow for fair-play, but life isn't fair, so I'm not (for now) going to implement syncing that info when others join a game room after others have been creating words in it already.

+[ ] Probably more to find, investigate and report.